Confidential Close Call Reporting System - C3RS

 - NASA accepts close call reports online or by mail

-- PRTs are cross functional teams that evaluate de-identified reports and make recommendations for corrective actions
+- Carrier Based Peer Review Teams (PRT) are cross functional teams that evaluate de-identified reports and make recommendations for corrective actions

 Ninth Annual C3RS User Group Workshop Held in Scranton, PA - June 18-20, 2019

 The FRA hosted the Ninth Annual C3RS User Group Workshop in Scranton, PA this June at the Steamtown National Historic Site.
 Over 70 participants utilized the 2 day workshop to share best practices, network and educate themselves on current safety trends.
 FRA Chief Safety Officer Karl Alexy was the Keynote Speaker for this year's event.

 Interested in joining C3RS?
 Or would you like more information?
 Contact the FRA C3RS Implementation Team at firstname.lastname@example.org

 The Federal Railroad Administration (FRA), National Aeronautics and Space Administration (NASA), U.S. Department of Transportation (DOT, railroad carriers, carrier employees, labor organizations, peer review teams, and a steering committee.
 Find out more.